 Add Vitamin E to home remedies

 This is not to say that home remedies do not work, but Dr Bijlani would prefer that you bolster them.
 "If you’re opting for home remedies such as besan, yoghurt or lemon face pack, add a capsule of vitamin E oil to any home concoctions to keep your skin hydrated,” she suggests.

 Celebrity Dermatologist and the director of Cutis Skin Studio, Dr Apratim Goel suggests an easy DIY post-Holi face mask: "A mixture of milk and almonds or just soybean milk is a good way to gently remove colour.
 Refrain from using a lot of lemon which people usually resort to because it damages your skin further.”

-In addition to home remedies, moisturising your skin post-Holi will help avoid any kind of dryness.
+In addition to home remedies, moisturising your skin after Holi as part of your post Holi skin care, will help avoid any kind of dryness.
 After taking shower you need to immediately hydrate your skin again not by directly putting oil but first serum, then moisturiser and then oil," says Dr Goel.
 To which Dr Bijlani adds, "If you have dry skin, you can opt for a moisturising sunscreen, whereas those with oily skin can opt for a gel or lotion-based moisturiser.”

 Avoid makeup and treatments for a few days post-Holi

 While some people think that wearing makeup before Holi, can act as a protective shield for the skin, Dr Bijlani recommends avoiding it.
 "You don’t know how your makeup is going to react to these artificial Holi colours,” she explains.
 According to her, it would be best to avoid wearing makeup for a day or two post-Holi: “Your skin is already irritated with the harsh colours and wearing makeup could aggravate it.”